|

 Jar of bacon grease.

-Southerners are known for our love of bacon grease and the zeal with which we save this “liquid gold”.
-But I’ve found that a lot of folks are saving bacon fat without really knowing what to do with it.
-So I decided to write this post in hopes of giving you some ideas and letting you know how it was used in days gone by – and can still be used today.
+Southerners are known for our love of bacon grease and the zeal with which we save this “liquid gold.”
+But I’ve found a lot of folks are saving bacon fat without really knowing what to do with it.
+So I decided to put all my favorite uses in one place, along with how it was used back in the day and how to store bacon grease safely now.

 The same goes for cooking with homemade bacon grease.
 It’s probably not a great idea to use straight-up bacon fat with every meal you make that needs oil.
 You could if you are allowed to in your eating plan use it when you are sauteing vegetables or in baking and combine it with a dash of olive oil or coconut oil too.